MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/FacilityCapacityDimension.md

 ---
-title: FacilityCapacityDimension in Cloud for Sustainability Shared Data Model - Common Data Model | Microsoft Docs
+title: FacilityCapacityDimension in Cloud for Sustainability shared data model - Common Data Model | Microsoft Docs
 description: The dimension of the facility based on which the water usage intensity factors are defined such as area.
 author: cdm-publisher
 ms.service: common-data-model